xaur/decred-news/guidelines.md

    - DCC revocation is a bit more "severe" but is also not an eternal mark of shame.
 People are welcome to improve and try again.
 2. Thank them for all the good work done to improve Decred.
 3. Invite for collaborating again in the future and hint that there's always a lot of work to do.
 4. Don't be afraid to talk about people leaving.
 People join and leave all the time, there are many reasons for both events and this is normal.
-When presented decently, it is actually a "power move", compared to organizations who try to amplify the "good news" of people joined and suppress "bad news" of people leaving.
+When presented decently, it is actually a "power move", compared to organizations who try to amplify the "good news" of people joined and suppress the "bad news" of people leaving.

 ### Governance